greenelab/phenoplier_manuscript/manuscript.md

 ](images/clustering/clustering_tree.svg "Clustering tree on groups of traits"){#fig:clustering:tree width="100%"}

-We found that phenotypes grouped into five clear branches (Figure @fig:clustering:tree).
+We found that phenotypes were grouped into five clear branches (Figure @fig:clustering:tree).
 These were
 0) a "large" branch that includes most of the traits subdivided only starting at $k$=16 (with asthma, subjective well-being traits, and nutrient intake clusters),
 1) heel bone-densitometry measurements,
 2) hematological assays on red blood cells,
 3) physical measures, including spirometry and body impedance, and anthropometric traits with fat-free and fat mass measures in separate sub-branches, and
-4) a "complex" branch including keratometry measurements, assays on white blood cells and platelets, skin and hair color traits, autoimmune disorders (type 1 diabetes, psoriasis, hyper/hypothyroidism, rheumatoid arthritis, systemic lupus erythematosus, celiac disease), and cardiovascular diseases (hypertension, coronary artery disease, myocardial infraction, hypercholesterolemia, and other cardiovascular-related traits such hand-grip strength [@pmid:25982160], and environmental/behavioral factors such as physical activity and diet) (See Supplementary Files 2-6 for clustering results).
+4) a "complex" branch including keratometry measurements, assays on white blood cells and platelets, skin and hair color traits, autoimmune disorders (type 1 diabetes, psoriasis, hyper/hypothyroidism, rheumatoid arthritis, systemic lupus erythematosus, celiac disease), and cardiovascular diseases (hypertension, coronary artery disease, myocardial infarction, hypercholesterolemia, and other cardiovascular-related traits such hand-grip strength [@pmid:25982160], and environmental/behavioral factors such as physical activity and diet) (See Supplementary Files 2-6 for clustering results).
 Within these branches, results were relatively stable.
 The same traits were often clustered together across different resolutions, even with the consensus algorithm using random initializations at each level.
 Arrows between different clusters show traits moving from one group to another across different resolutions.